However, some aspects of prepping are unique to people on plant-based diets. Here are 9 things you need to consider as a vegan prepper.

-- Choose some fast-cooking legumes: Red and brown lentils cook much faster than most beans, so it’s smart to include these in your stockpile.
+- Choose some fast-cooking legumes: Red and brown lentils cook much faster than most beans, so it’s wise to include these in your stockpile.

-- Learn to sprout beans: Instead of cooking dry beans, you can sprout them instead.
+- Learn to sprout beans: Instead of cooking dry beans, you can sprout them.
 This will give you some fresh food to enjoy and doesn’t require any fuel.

-- Sneak beans into all meals: Once you’ve made a big pot of beans, you can use them in all sorts of ways.
-I even put bean mash into my bread dough so my kids get a bit of extra nutrition!
+- Sneak beans into all meals: Once you’ve made a big pot of beans, you can use them in various ways.
+I even put bean mash into my bread dough, so my kids get a bit of extra nutrition!

 8. Stockpile Some “Luxury” Foods

-For these mild, short-term disasters, you’ll appreciate having some luxury vegan foods.
+You’ll appreciate having some luxury vegan foods for these mild, short-term disasters.
 My absolute favorite is canned dolmas, which are Mediterranean stuffed vine leaves.
 My family was also ecstatic to have olive spread in our stockpile to eat while hunkering down through the pandemic.